 Ashley has a BA in Applied Psychology from Penn State University, and is a graduate of the Eco-Systemic Family Structural Therapy training through Philadelphia Child and Family Guidance Center, and is certified as a Family Based Mental Health Professional through the Department of Public Welfare Office of Mental Health and Substance Abuse Services.

 Ashley’s career at New Story/Salisbury Behavioral Health started with her working in the field as a Mental Health Worker, and through the years was promoted to Program Coordinator of Family Based.
 She worked as the Quality Assurance Coordinator before returning to operations in her current role.

-Eric Bigelow is the Operations Director for the Southeast Adult Region for Salisbury Behavioral Health, Inc. He has worked in the Human Services field for over 20 years and spent much of his early career as a program therapist for individuals coping with the challenges of severe and persistent mental illness.
+Eric Bigelow is the Operations Director for the Adult Programs for Salisbury Behavioral Health, Inc. He has worked in the Human Services field for over 20 years and spent much of his early career as a program therapist for individuals coping with the challenges of severe and persistent mental illness.
 He began working for Salisbury Behavioral Health in 2005, as a Long Term Structured Residences Program Director.

 Eric is a member of the Montgomery County Trauma Champions Workgroup, and in his leadership role with Salisbury Behavioral Health helps others within the organization to create trauma informed care environments.
 In 2008, he received the Chester County Gold Standard Award for “excellence in promoting recovery-oriented practices”.

 Eric volunteers every year with other local professionals in providing a Hearing Voices Simulation (developed by Pat Deegan, PhD., and Associates, LLC) to first responders in Delaware County.
 He also volunteers with Community Care Behavioral Health who provides a Hearing Voices Simulation to members of the community in Chester County.